startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

     Djikstras is general BFS for graphs with different sized edges.

 12.5) Know expand around center to find/count palindroms in a string:

+    Count all even and odd palindromes in a string

     class Solution(object):
         def countSubstrings(self, s):
             # Find all even and odd substrings.